splintered-reality/py_trees/docs/trees.rst

 Skeleton
 --------

-The most basic feature of the behaviour tree is it's automatic tick-tock.
+The most basic feature of the behaviour tree is its automatic tick-tock.
 You can :meth:`~py_trees.trees.BehaviourTree.tick_tock` for a specific number of iterations, or indefinitely and use the :meth:`~py_trees.trees.BehaviourTree.interrupt` method to stop it.